martgnz/journocoders-geogrid/README.md

 The easiest way to add data from an external data source to a D3 map is by using [d3.map](https://github.com/d3/d3-collection/#maps).
 This little utility functions as a sort of associative array.

-You can declare our `density` variable before loading the data with
+Go before the `d3.queue()` declaration and set our `density` variable with

 ```javascript
 const density = d3.map();
 ````

-Later, on the loading stage, you can set the ID and the value.
+On the loading stage you can set the ID and the value that will be associated with this variable.
 You can also use this step to coerce the value to a number.

 ```javascript